 In 2012, when GEC joined hands with the IHSA on their bold quest to educate marginalized girls, their vision held the potential of being transformational for this community and region.
 Yet the implementation—in an area with no roads, running water or electricity—was complex and costly.
 With support of earlier partners, they had made progress (one classroom block was finished and the dormitory foundation laid) but still ahead of them were seemingly insurmountable challenges.
 GEC listened to their new partners and listened to the community.
 Strategic priorities were determined.
 GEC got to work.

 Two critical pieces of infrastructure had to be built in order for the school to receive government registration and be properly prepared to deliver a high quality and relevant education to girls – the library and science center.
 GEC: raised the necessary funding; had the buildings designed to be green and sustainable; hired the builder; oversaw construction; and ensured accountability and transparency.
-Twenty four months longer to build than anticipated (mostly due to el Nino rains), but on budget, and beautifully built, The Alice Kryzan Memorial Library and Science Center are just about ready to welcome their first students!
+Twenty four months longer to build than anticipated (mostly due to el Nino rains), but on budget, and beautifully built, The Alice Kryzan Memorial Library and Science Center are now welcoming their first students.

 GEC also helped finish the dormitory by contributing a significant financial contribution and being a thought partner as needed.

 Alice Kryzan, an environmental attorney, community leader, mom and congressional candidate, passed away in June 2012 from cancer.
 As a tribute to her life’s work and passions: the environment, reading, travel and women’s empowerment, the school library was built in her memory – a special space for girls to grow, dream and succeed.
 Through the generous support of Alice’s family, friends, and colleagues, funds were raised through GEC to build Kitenga’s first environmentally sound building thru design, materials use, water capture and solar electrification.
 As with all the projects below, GEC not only funded the Library, but also hired the builder and was the project manager.
 The solar panels are being generously donated by the Solar Liberty Foundation.